explore: to travel over (new territory) for adventure or discovery

 I signed up for a second university exchange in Montréal, Canada.
 Five months were not nearly enough to discover this beautiful country, but it did make me suspect that Canada might be heaven on earth.
 Which I am not afraid to advocate, as proven below.

 An internship at the United Nations landed me in New York City.
-I left from my previous visits to New York City feeling there was so much left to do, so waking up in this city for five full months was another heaven to me.
-Especially waking up to boozy brunches in the weekend.
+I left from my previous visits to New York City feeling there was so much left to do, so waking up in this city for five full months felt like heaven.

 TOP 5 TRAVEL HABITS